Expertium/expertium.github.io/Benchmark.md

 ### Superiority

 The metrics presented above can be difficult to interpret.
-In order to make it easier to understand how algorithms perform relative to each other, the image below shows the percentage of users for whom algorithm A (row) has a lower RMSE than algorithm B (column).
+In order to make it easier to understand how algorithms perform relative to each other, the image below shows the percentage of users for whom algorithm A (row) has a lower RMSE (bins) than algorithm B (column).
 For example, GRU-P-short has a 94.5% superiority over the Transformer, meaning that for 94.5% of all collections in this benchmark, GRU-P-short can estimate the probability of recall more accurately than the Transformer.

 ![Superiority-small-9999-collections](https://github.com/user-attachments/assets/cd585653-31d3-43d1-83a5-002092d7c0a7)